Quick Start

 - Configuration — full environment variable reference

-- Send Messages — all 14 message types with examples
+- Send Messages — all 14 message types

 - Webhooks — receive incoming messages in real time